danielcuthbert/home-assistant/Vaxter/readme.md

 1: The use of a cheaper 555 chip (timing chip) cannot handle lower voltages, such as those used by batteries when they discharge.
 This will destroy the readings.
 2: Some are missing the voltage regulator
 3: Some have a glaring mistake in the PCB design whereby a resistor is missing a connection and that too messes up the sensor readings as it isn't connected to GND.
+4: The 8266 ADC has a range of 0-1V, so take this into account

 ![](../images/vaxter3.png)